 Low interest rates are boosting property demand

-- Average floating rate loan interest rate, or loans with interest rate fixation (IRF) of up to 1 year: 2.2%, up from 1.75% a year earlier but still down from 3.68% two years ago
+- Average floating rate loan interest rate (or loans with interest rate fixation (IRF) of up to 1 year): 1.57%, down from 1.76% a year ago

 Rental market is very limited